 As one would expect, VS Code lets you theme the syntax highlighting of text and source code.
 Unfortunately, it doesn’t allow theming of the interface itself, but the syntax highlighting is the important bit.
 You’d be surprised how much a good theme can boost your productivity.

-You can find new themes on the VS Code Marketplace (don’t worry, they’re free) or you can search for them directly in VS Code.
+You can find new themes on the VS Code Marketplace (they’re free) or you can search for them directly in VS Code.

-The last essential feature we want to highlight is the extensibility of VS Code through third-party extensions.
+The last essential feature to highlight is the extensibility of VS Code through third-party extensions.
 As with themes, you can find them on the VS Code Marketplace (yes, these are free as well) or you can search for them in VS Code.
-Access the Extensions panel with CTRL + SHIFT + X.
+Access the Extensions panel with the Ctrl + Shift + X keyboard shortcut.